hachi-studio/wordice/README.md

-# wordice
+# Wordice 🎲
 Simply grab some random words from an array!
+This is based on 'random-words' by Punkave

+WIP